 Commenting on another blogger’s blog is like reaching out to your colleagues to introduce yourself to them.
 And as you go along, you’ll get to know each other more through each other’s blog posts and via your interactions in the comment section.

 I have ‘virtually’ met some very kind people through blog commenting and I’d like to think of them as my blogging friends.

 If you’ve read my past post about my blogging journey, I have mentioned before that one of my major reasons for starting a blog is to learn personal finance and get surrounded by like-minded people who are currently on the same journey and also those who have achieved it.
 I want to learn from them, emulate their successes and learn from their mistakes.

-And by commenting on their blogs, it also helps speed up my learning because I get to interact with the people who are sharing their repsective journeys toward Financial Independence.
+And by commenting on their blogs, also helps speed up my learning because I get to interact with the people who are sharing their respective journeys toward Financial Independence.

 Drives Traffic to Your Own Blog

 Surprisingly, commenting on other blogs can also drive traffic to your own blog.